bulib/dataWebsite/manage/nsf-data-management-plan.md

 ### Types

 The best way to start your data management plan is to think about the types of data you'll be collecting.
-Reviewing your data types first will help ensure everyone is on the same page.
-It is okay to be detailed and specific when discussing your data types.
+When reviewing your data types, it is okay to be detailed and specific so everyone is on the same page.
 If you know you're using a piece of equipment or data collection methodology be sure to mention that.
 The policy states you should include:

 > the types of data, samples, physical collections, software, curriculum materials, and other materials to be produced in the course of the project.